 The EUSO-balloon instrument structure is shown in the figure 1 and its main characteristics are given in the table 1.
-This parallelepiped telescope presents a wide field of view of $12^{o} \times 12^{o}$ for a collecting surface of $1m \times 1$ m.
-It points to the nadir direction toward the atmosphere.
+These parameters will be justified in the section 3 devoted to the subsystems.
+This parallelepiped telescope presents a wide field of view of $12^o \times 12^o$ for a collecting surface of $1.2 \text{ m} \times 1.2 \text{ m}$.
+It points to the nadir direction toward the earth.
 It basically consists in an optical bench associated to an instrument booth placed at the focal position.
 The optical bench comprises two lenses.
-The instrument booth includes the all electronics inside a pressurised watertight box.
+The instrument booth includes the whole electronics inside a pressurised watertight box.
 One side of the instrument booth is provided by the third lens.
-The instrument includes an external roof-rack permitting the fixation of complementary instrument like an infra-red camera.
+The instrument includes an external roof-rack permitting the fixation of complementary instrument like an infrared camera for atmosphere monitoring.